 4.0.0 will likely run fine on version

-These files are processed by Grunt which, based on the
+These files are processed by Grunt which, using the

 Gruntfile.js configuration file in the

-tools directory, into different bundles that go in the
+tools directory, creates multiple bundles that it places in the

 inst folder of the package.

 Imagine building a large htmlwidgets for a client only to discover that for IT security reasons all their company laptops run a particular version of a web browser that does not support critical functionalities the widget relies upon.

 When writing code, us humans like to use comprehensible variable names, line breaks, spaces, and other things that help make things clear and readable.
 Machines, however, do not need any of that; as long as the code is valid, it will run.